 After you press the shutter, each photo takes 15 seconds to fully appear.
 The display uses electrical charges to physically move ink particles into place.

-reFrame showing dithered coffee image
+reFrame showing a dithered coffee image

 With ePaper, the photo on screen stays there even after powering off.